-Userfeel offers a pay-as-you-go pricing model, allowing you to purchase individual tests without committing to a subscription.
-Userbrain, on the other hand, offers both pay-as-you-go and monthly subscription options, giving you greater flexibility to choose the plan that best suits your business needs.
+Userfeel provides a pay-as-you-go model, enabling you to purchase individual tests without a subscription.
+Conversely, Userbrain offers both pay-as-you-go and subscription plans, presenting you with greater flexibility to select a plan aligning with your business needs.

 2. Userbrain's focus on English, Spanish, and German testing